Adam Duvall Player Props: Red Sox vs. Tigers

 |Games w/1+ RBI

-- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in the league.
+- The pitching staff for the Tigers has a collective 6.3 K/9, the worst in MLB.

-- The Tigers had a 4.06 team ERA that ranked 21st among all MLB pitching staffs.
+- The Tigers have the 27th-ranked team ERA across all league pitching staffs (6.20).

-- The Tigers surrendered the 10th-fewest home runs in baseball (167 total, one per game).
+- The Tigers rank 22nd in baseball in home runs given up (11 total, 1.6 per game).

-- His most recent appearance came on Saturday against the Tampa Bay Rays, when the righty tossed 2 1/3 innings, surrendering seven earned runs while allowing eight hits.
+- In his last time out on Sunday, the left-hander tossed 5 1/3 innings against the Tampa Bay Rays, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.